Once Upon A February

 When that hadn't proved enough, he'd figured it was possibly the lack of social contacts.
 So he'd tried to make acquaintances and, tentatively, friends to fill the large rooms of his house with human warmth.
 That had finally helped a little, and he'd spent many an evening in pleasant company.

-Still, it'd taken but one summer evening when surrounded by laughing people he'd suddenly felt alone.
+Still, it'd taken but one summer evening when surrounded by laughing people he'd suddenly felt lonely.
 He remembered being ecstatic back then, after all, loneliness he knew and could understand, as well as lack of a sex life.
 He was used to that, he'd been alone for almost a millennium.
 But in the last three years of those thousand he hadn't been, and they were very hard to forget.
-He'd taken a lot of women into his bed in the months following, all of them as different from his chosen prey as possible; and a few men, all of the tall, strong, brown-haired type which really should've given him his first clue.
+He'd taken a lot of women into his bed in the months following, all of them as different from his chosen prey as possible; and a few men, all of the tall, strong, brown-haired variety which really should've been an eyeopener.
 Or a whole ship's load of those, in hindsight.
 Naively he'd expected the feeling to finally fade away – which it unsurprisingly hadn't.

 He closed his eyes at the pain.
 Even now, it was there, sometimes so intense it made him rub his chest futilely, the longing undiminished, so much worse on nights like this when everything seemed so far away, leaving him behind on his island of a lit fireplace and memories of better days.